-Senior Capstone in Art: Art Series and Exhibition.
-499.
+499. Senior Capstone in Art: Art Series and Exhibition.

 This class will consist of the execution and exhibition of a series of artworks, related through theme and format, implemented in the student's medium of concentration.
 The exhibition will be accompanied by a written artist's statement and an oral presentation.
 Exempt from the 42 hour limit in the discipline.
+Senior standing prerequisite.

-DANCE (DANC) 111-112.
+DANCE (DANC)

+111-112.
 Ballet I Technique.